 If you’ve a large family and are looking for a spacious London holiday residence with a live-like-a-local feel, a little away from the hustle and bustle of the city’s core, then this is the place for you.

 We can help!
 Our full review of Europa House has more information about why this property works so well for families.
 If you need further guidance, our Family Vacation Consultants can reach out directly to the hotel for availability and pricing, or work with you to plan a family trip to London from start to finish.
-Request assistance on My Trip Planner.
+Request assistance on our Connect with a Travel Advisor page.

 Editor’s Note: Anna received a media package to review the hotel.
 As always, our opinions are our own.
 Photos by Anna Tobin.